RipMeApp/ripme/README.md

 # Compiling & Building

 The project uses [Gradle](https://gradle.org) or [Maven](http://maven.apache.org/).
-Therefor both commands are given.
-To build the .jar file, navigate to the root project directory and run:
+Therefore, both commands are given.
+To build .jar file, navigate to the root project directory and run:

 ```bash